 If you accurately track your sales, returns, and inventory count, you can avoid return fraud.
 You should use a reliable point of sale (POS) system that records information about your sales and returns.
 This can be difficult to manage on top of your marketing efforts but there are e-commerce order fulfillment companies that provide cloud-based solutions so you can view your data real-time without manually recording your product movement.
 A third-party logistics partner can do periodic inventory counts every three to six months to make sure the numbers are accurate or provide you with an automated tracking system that displays live and accurate information.

 Outsource Your e-Commerce Returns Management

 Managing your e-commerce returns can be challenging as your business grows, especially during peak seasons.
 If you need help managing your reverse e-commerce logistics, APS Fulfillment, Inc. can help.
 We offer dependable, quality, and effective e-commerce fulfillment services including returns management, and we can help you if your growth has made managing your products too difficult.
 You can focus on the key parts of your marketing and sales efforts while we provide our hands-on services, which include product fulfillment, direct mail marketing, fulfillment solutions, fulfillment markets, and more.
 We also use the most current and quality software systems and technology to manage your warehouse.
 Leave the heavy lifting up to us and you will see a significant increase in customer satisfaction.
-If you’re looking for the right company, look no further than APS Fulfillment, Inc. You can contact us by e-mail at [email protected] or toll-free by phone at (954) 582-7450.
+If you’re looking for the right company, look no further than APS Fulfillment, Inc. You can contact us by e-mail at [email protected] or by phone at (954) 582-7450.